 In Wine Country, Amy Poehler directs a job-lot of her friends, including Tina Fey, in a film about a job-lot of friends who do a birthday weekend away in wine country.
 I usually get the Amy/Tina wit, but was royally disappointed with this one, actually pissed off that women can portray women as such one dimensional, mean, unattractive nobodies who have nothing to share but a disdain for millennials.

 Despite the great physical acting of the cast members, and the comic timing brilliance displayed by Abby (Amy Poehler’s character) when asked if she’d like to fuck the boring-as-fuck cook that ‘comes with the house’, I barely mustered a chuckle, even half a one on the inside.
 I wasn’t emotionally moved either, because these women seem to have no inner lives I could connect to.
 Even when Val (played by Paula Pell) is painfully snubbed by the potential love interest, I felt no empathy.
 Okay, the love interest is as cute as, but falling for the young wait staff?
 Isn’t that a gendered male cliche?
-Is it so hard to write a middle aged woman’s experience?
+Is it so hard to write a woman’s experience?

 What dismayed me the most was the self centered back biting.
 Tina Fey swans in and out cameo like as wise and crusty Tammy, warning the women against wine induced oversharing, especially beginning sentences with ‘can I just say something’, which predictably the women proceed to do.
 But their complaints about each others’ character flaws don’t lead to tensions worth exploring or healing.
 The snide judgments merely expose the cesspool of disappointment and searing regret that they try to medicate away with a formidable array of prescription drugs.

 The most egregious scene is when the six women end up at an art exhibition with a room full of millennials.
 Here they complain about the overconfidence of youth, their easy access to porn and of course, the internet is somehow implicated.
 The millennials are fascinated by the ‘grouchy’ women and start taking photos of them on their phones.
 I hate this scene, even though it’s potentially the funniest.